 Enrichment of Metadata.
 We got our list of movies from TMDb (The Movie Database) daily export, a Kaggle dataset with 960,000+ movies updated daily.
 This dataset contains titles and some metadata such as ratings, number of votes, and year produced.
 We sorted by vote count and took the top 80k items, giving us a dataset of the most well-known movies, plus a fairly long tail of obscure movies (I hadn’t heard of most movies beyond the 1k mark).

 This was a good place to start, but in order to build a better UMAP, we needed to make our context vectors as rich as possible.
-To this end, we decided to first enrich the metadata with “deep fields” – open-ended descriptions of the plot, mood, what_its_really_about, the_experience, and who_loves_it.
+To this end, we decided to first enrich the metadata with “deep fields”, which are open-ended descriptions of the plot, mood, what_its_really_about, and the_experience.
 These fields were chosen to produce per-movie context vectors that would group movies together not just based on surface-level similarities (title, year made, some basic plot notes), but also around mood, aesthetics, themes, and other things that people might actually care about when organizing a library of the world’s movies.

-For example, we want a context vector for Fight Club that doesn’t put the movie next to movies about “fighting” or “clubs.”
-We want there to be something in the context vector about the unique mood of the movie and, on the theme side – the subterranean identity crisis that men undergo when trapped in a soft, consumerist society.
+An example: we want a context vector for Fight Club that doesn’t put the movie next to movies about “fighting” or “clubs.”
+We want there to be something in the context vector about the unique mood of the movie; something even perhaps about the subterranean identity crisis that men undergo when trapped in a soft, consumerist society.

-To this end, we asked Claude Haiku (via the Anthropic Message Batches API, at a cost of about $100 total) to fill in these fields for every movie in the dataset:
+To this end, we asked Claude Haiku (via the Anthropic Message Batches API, at a cost of about $80) to fill in these fields for every movie in the whole dataset:

 Fields: